-Accounts payable aging schedule
+Accounts payable ageing schedule

-An aging schedule separates AP balances, based on the number of days since the invoice was issued.
+An ageing schedule separates AP balances, based on the number of days since the invoice was issued.
 Best Manufacturing, for example, has £100,000 in payables from 0 to 30 days old, and £15,000 due in the 31 to 60 day category.

-The aging schedule helps you decide when invoices must be paid.
+The ageing schedule helps you decide when invoices must be paid.
 The vast amount of your payables should be in the 0 to 30 days old category.
 Since most invoices are due within 30 days, you don’t want many outstanding invoices unpaid beyond 30 days.